Rob Owen OBEChief Executive

 Gary joined the Board in 2008.
 He is currently Editor of The Sunday Mirror having been deputy editor of The People.
 He was previously at the Daily Mirror and the News of the World.
 In 1995, he was named "Reporter of the Year" at the British Press Awards.

 David joined the Board in 2012.
-David is currently Director and Head of Africa Regional Office at Standard Chartered Bank.
-Prior to this, David was a special adviser to Chancellor of the Exchequer /Member of Council of Economic Advisers and Special Adviser to Home Secretary.
+David is a management consultant and was previously a special adviser to Chancellor of the Exchequer, a member of the Treasury's Council of Economic Advisers and special adviser to Home Secretary.

 Julie joined the board in 2013.
 After early work in social housing, she trained as a chartered accountant at BDO serving both high growth businesses as well as charities.
 Later she moved into forensic accounting and became a partner, working on complex assignments including war reparations for the UN, corporate claims and large government deals.